Hector-Durazo/DAT301/index.md

 ### Lecture Notes

-** How to download ** Open terminal, go to any folder you want to store on your computer, type: `git clone https://github.com/slan-teaching/DAT301.git` (only once); you can download more lectures in future by `git pull` in the terminal under the folder `DAT301` (use `cd`).
-If you are not familiar with Github, google 'github clone'.
+** How to download ** Open terminal, go to any folder you want to store on your computer, type: `git clone https://github.com/slan-teaching/DAT301.git` (only once); you can download more lectures in future by `git pull` in the terminal under the folder `DAT301` (use `cd` to go to this folder).
+If you are not familiar with GitHub, google 'github clone'.

 [lecture 1](https://github.com/slan-teaching/DAT301/blob/master/lecture_notes/Lec1-getting-started-with-R.pdf)